-Phylogenetic inference and genetic distances-Our phylogenetic analysis supported the distinction of B. dacnis from all the other members of the genus.
+Phylogenetic inference and genetic distances - Our phylogenetic analysis supported the distinction of B. dacnis from all the other members of the genus.
 All the specimens are clustered within a strongly supported clade (posterior probability, PP = 1.0).
-The new species is recovered as the sister species of B. hermogenesi, and this clade sister of B. sulfuratus + B. pernix species group (Figs. 6C; S1, Table S4).
-The phylogenetic inference recovered B. pulex sister to two diverse clades, one containing ((B. puri + two putative distinct species) + (B. didactylus + (B. clarissae + (B. vertebralis species group + B. ephippium species group)) and the other containing ((B. hermogenesi + B. dacnis) + (B. sulfuratus + B. pernix species group) (Figs. 6C, S1, Table S4).
-The 16S uncorrected genetic distance between the new species and B. hermogenesi ranged from 6.8% to 7.8% (mean 7.1%; Table S1).
-These distances are higher than distances found between species of B.
+The new species is recovered as the sister species of B. hermogenesi, and this clade sister of B. sulfuratus + B. pernix species group (Fig. 6c; Fig. S1, Table S4).
+The phylogenetic inference recovered B. pulex sister to two diverse clades, one containing ((B, puri + two putative distinct species) + (B, didactylus + (B, didactyluclarissae + (B. vertebralis species group + B. ephippium species group)) and the other containing ((B. hermogenesi + B. dacnis) + (B. sulfuratus + B. pernix species group) (Fig. 6c, Fig. S1, Table S4).
+The 16S uncorrected genetic distance between the new species and B. hermogenesi ranged from 6.8 to 7.8 % (mean 7.1 %; Table S1).
+These distances are higher than distances found between species of B. ephippium and B. vertebralis species groups (3.2 to 5.9 %, Table S1).
+The relationships between species within each of the species' groups containing the bright colored species (B. ephippium, B. vertebralis and B. pernix species groups) are in general low supported (Fig. S1).
+Furthermore, some species were not recovered as monophyletic (i.e., B. pitanga and B. guarani; B. mariaeterezae and B. olivaceus; Fig. S1) and the genetic distances estimated were extremely low, less than 1% (Table S1).